nrutledge/pocket-clone/README.md

 mongo DB is a prerequisite!

+You will need .env files in the root of client and server directories

 to install all projects run `npm run inst`

 to run projects in a dev environment `npm run dev`